ansible-collections/community.general/docs/docsite/rst/guide_modulehelper.rst

     See more about the decorator `@module_fails_on_exception`_ below.

-Given that, another way to write the example from the `Quickstart`_ would be:
+Another way to write the example from the `Quickstart`_ would be:

 .. code-block:: python